shreenidhi7700/Auto_Price_Prediction/README.md

 * **Highway_mpg :-** It is about how many miles a car can travel on one gallon of fuel when driving on highways or open roads without many stops.

 * **Price :-** Price of the cars in dollars.

+## **Suggestions from you**
+### **Feel free to give us any suggestions regarding improvisation /corrections of our code or any mistakes/procedures done incorrectly in our project notebook.
+We are in the path of learning and understanding the concept of Machine learning, so any feedback regarding this topic from any of you who worked in these type of projects is beneficial to us in correcting our mistakes and implementing the recorrected procedures to our project.**